Using a table visualization

 Frozen column property

-Similar to row header columns, the position of frozen columns will not change when you scroll the table.
+This puts the column to the left of non-frozen columns.
+Similar to row header columns, the position of frozen columns will not change when you scroll the columns to the right horizontally.

 Note

-This property is not available when using Columns in the metric set or assigning data for Column Headers.
+This property is not available when using Columns in the metric set or assigning data as Column Headers.

 5.1.3.
 State styles